nwhitehead/pyfluidsynth/README.md

 ## Authors

-This project was originally coded by Nathan Whitehead `nwhitehe@gmail.com` but is the work of many.
+This project was originally created by Nathan Whitehead `nwhitehe@gmail.com` but is the work of many.
 See [CONTRIBUTORS](./CONTRIBUTORS.md).

 ## License